-Microorganisms, whether we like it or not, are present everywhere even on areas we can’t set our eyes upon.
+Microorganisms, whether we like it or not, are present everywhere even in areas we can’t set our eyes upon.
 It is present in the water we drink, in the things we use even in our body surfaces, in our mouth, intestines and evidently in our skin.
 There are a number of these microorganisms that are harmless and are even most often beneficial to our bodies as they perform some essential functions.
-But some microorganisms are mostly likely known because of their potential to cause a disease.
+But some microorganisms are most likely known because of their potential to cause a disease.

 The following are terms that you need to understand to easily grasp the concept of infection control and asepsis

-- Infection occurs when a certain microorganism invades and proliferates in a body tissue and the microorganism is called an infectious agent.
+- Infection occurs when a certain microorganism invades and proliferates in body tissue and the microorganism is called an infectious agent.

-- Disease occurs when there is significant and detectable alteration in a normal tissue.
+- Disease occurs when there is a significant and detectable alteration in normal tissue.